slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 If you are at peace you are living in the present."
 -- Lao Tzu [-571]*

+The heaviest burdens that we carry are the thoughts in our heads.

 Depression and anxiety are symptoms of under-stimulation and over-stimulation, not diseases:

 - Depression (under-stimulation) can be viewed as a lack of self-expression.
 It may arise when one feels powerless or dominated, leading to chronic stress as a way to stimulate oneself.